 Step Two—look at what is the platform that you believe you can post the best content on.
 Because at the end of the day, if you’re not posting relevant or engaging content—it’s not going to matter.
 If you have a bubbly, fun, and zany personality, maybe Tik Tok could be an interesting platform to look at.

 If you’re great at video creation, then you should look at YouTube and then go down that path of getting some videos produced.
-Then you’re going to start to put some advertising and paid social dollars behind the channels.
+Then you’re going to start to put some daycare paid social advertising and paid social dollars behind the channels.

 The neat thing with paid social is that you have to kind of really focus more of your attention on producing the best asset producing the best piece of content, the most helpful content.
-Then you’re literally just going to start to sponsor that content for a few dollars a day to amplify it.
+Then you’re just going to start to sponsor that content for a few dollars a day to amplify it.

 That’s similar to kind of boosting a post, but you want to make sure if you’re boosting a post if you’re putting $5 a day on a YouTube ad that you want to make sure that it’s ideally going to be seen and or heard by the people that you’re most interested in.